Lemons N Lyme

 • Flour: sub almond flour for tigernut flour if you tolerate nuts.

-• Variations: This bread is very flavorful and moist as is, but you could try folding in some chopped pineapple for extra citrus flavor.
+• Variations: try adding in some chopped pineapple for extra citrus flavor.
 You could also make a mango coconut bread by folding in some shredded coconut.
 Regular or golden raisins along with chopped nuts (like macadamia nuts or walnuts) would also taste good as an addition!
-Or top this bread with toasted nuts or toasted coconut shreds before serving.
+Or top this bread with toasted nuts coconut shreds before serving.

 gluten free Hawaiian mango bread